A Celiac’s Gluten Free Guide to Mexico

 • La Otilia is a dedicated gluten free bakery in Mexico City that values nutritious food, well trained staff, and your four legged pals as well (they get special treats!).
 They offer up a selection of cakes and pastries, baguettes and buns, and a breakfast and lunch menu to boot.

-• Hadasa Gourmet in Mexico City not only offers gluten free pastries, sandwiches and other specialties; they’ll cater parties and banquets in your home as well.
+• Hadasa Gourmet in Mexico City offers gluten free pastries, sandwiches and other specialties, and will cater parties and banquets in your home as well for those who are staying longer term, or in Mexico City for a special occasion that comes with a bigger crowd.

 • Ojo De Agua is a café serving gorgeous breakfasts with a number of gluten free options, as well as vegetarian and vegan.